Improved LP-based Approximation Algorithms for Facility Location with Hard Capacities: LP-based Approximation for CFL

 \section{LP-based Approximation for CFL}

-In this section we describe our approximation algorithm for CFL and prove Theorem~\ref{thm-approx-cfl}.
-Our algorithm inherits the round-or-separate framework used in~\cite{DBLP:conf/focs/AnSS14} for producing candidate solutions that can either be rounded or separated.
-For completeness we first describe the details of the framework in the following.
-Then we present our modified construction for obtaining sparsely-loaded flow and our iterative rounding scheme.
+In this section we describe our approximation algorithm for CFL and establish Theorem~\ref{thm-approx-cfl}.
+The algorithm applies the Ellipsoid framework used in~\cite{DBLP:conf/focs/AnSS14}, which aims to either round candidate solutions with the claimed approximation guarantee or to assert the infeasibility of the solution.

+For completeness, we briefly sketch the framework.
+Then we describe our construction for obtaining a sparsely-loading flow and the more interesting part of the iterative rounding process.